humbertLr/book_review/The big questions.md

 # 5 The search of Truth
 ## What is true?
 questions:
-- What is it for a set of beliefs to be true epistemology, the theory of knowledge
+- What is it for a set of beliefs to be true?
+- How will we know when our beliefs epistemology, the theory of knowledge